Learning Outcomes

 During a civil trial, the plaintiff seeks to introduce a prior conviction of the defendant to impeach credibility.
 The defendant objects, arguing the conviction is too old.
 The judge sustains the objection and excludes the evidence.
 The plaintiff’s attorney asks to make an offer of proof outside the presence of the jury, stating that the conviction is for a crime involving dishonesty and occurred eight years ago.

-Answer: The attorney’s offer of proof preserves the issue for appeal by explaining the nature and relevance of the excluded evidence.
-If the appellate court finds the exclusion was error, the record will show what evidence was kept from the jury.
+The attorney’s offer of proof preserves the issue for appeal by explaining the nature and relevance of the excluded evidence.
+If the appellate court finds the exclusion was error (for example, if the conviction meets the rule for crimen falsi), the record will show what evidence was kept from the jury and whether the error was harmless or prejudicial.

 Worked Example 1.2